trufflesuite/trufflesuite.com/src/guides/ultimate-guide-to-truffle-the-gateway-to-full-stack-blockchain-development/index.md

 5. **Applicable at all stages of development:** Regardless of whether your project began with Truffle CLI or another framework, Truffle can provide tooling and insights.
 We also support a number of different protocols and offer the ability to easily add support for new ones.

-## Part three: Truffle Suite Core Features & Tooling
+## Part three: Truffle Suite Core Features and Tooling

 As mentioned earlier, Truffle isn’t a single tool, but a suite of tools that come together to create a smooth development experience.
 These tools include Truffle CLI, Truffle Dashboard, Ganache, and Truffle for VS code.